MHVM13/Trillo/README.md

 ***

 📚 BEM methodology, flexbox, responsive web design, animations, css tricks, etc.
+⚠️ In this project there is no any CSS architecture